Lloyd Bentsen: Early political career

 After the war, Bentsen returned to his native Rio Grande Valley.
-He served the people of his home area from 1946 to 1955, first as Hidalgo County Judge (a largely administrative post as opposed to a judicial one).
+He served the people of his home area from 1946 to 1948, first as Hidalgo County Judge (a largely administrative post as opposed to a judicial one).

 First elected in the Truman landslide of 1948, he served three successive terms in the United States House of Representatives.
-With the South, including Texas, still mostly home to Yellow dog Democrats, winning the Democratic nomination was tantamount to election, and Bentsen was unopposed by Republicans in each of his three House campaigns.
+With the South, including Texas, still mostly home to yellow dog Democrats, winning the Democratic nomination was tantamount to election, and Bentsen was unopposed by Republicans in each of his three House campaigns.
 He became a protégé of Speaker of the House Sam Rayburn and developed a reputation as an excellent poker player.
+While serving in Congress at this time, Bentsen was involved in various issues such as those concerning labor and veterans.

+A fiscal conservative, Bentsen favoured balanced budgets and was not afraid of increasing taxes to achieve them.
+Consistent with this position, Bentsen was among the most vocal supporters of using increased stimulus spending in order to combat stagflation, believing gains in employment would more effectively reduce the national debt than austerity measures that were being considered by the Ford administration.
+He balanced liberal positions on taxes and stimulus spending with moderate-to-conservative ones on most social, economic, and foreign policy issues.

 Bentsen upset incumbent Ralph Yarborough, a liberal icon, in a bruising primary campaign for the 1970 Texas Democratic Senatorial nomination.
 The campaign came in the wake of Yarborough's politically hazardous votes in favor of the landmark Civil Rights Act of 1964 and the Voting Rights Act of 1965 and his opposition to the Vietnam War.
 Bentsen made Yarborough's opposition to the war a major issue.
 His television advertising featured video images of rioting in the streets at the 1968 Democratic National Convention, implying that Yarborough was associated with the rioters.
 While this strategy was successful in defeating Yarborough, it caused long-term damage to Bentsen's relationship with liberals in his party.

 Bentsen's campaign and his reputation as a centrist Democrat served to alienate him not only from supporters of Yarborough, but from prominent national liberals, as well.
 Indeed, during the 1970 Senate race, the Keynesian economist John Kenneth Galbraith endorsed the Republican candidate, then U.S. Representative and future president George H. W. Bush, arguing that if Bentsen were elected to the Senate, he would invariably become the face of a new, more moderate-to-conservative Texas Democratic Party and that the long-term interests of Texas liberalism demanded Bentsen's defeat.
 Nevertheless, Bentsen convincingly won the general election against Bush with 53.5% of the vote.